Mixed Connective Tissue Disease

 Warsaw, MZ, PL

-Agnieszka Paradowska-Gorycka practices in Warsaw, Poland.
+Agnieszka Paradowska-Gorycka practices practicing medicine in Warsaw, Poland.
 Ms. Paradowska-Gorycka is rated as an Elite expert by MediFind in the treatment of Mixed Connective Tissue Disease.
-Her top areas of expertise are Mixed Connective Tissue Disease, Rheumatoid Arthritis (RA), Arthritis, and Systemic Lupus Erythematosus (SLE).
+She is also highly rated in 6 other conditions, according to our data.
+Her clinical expertise encompasses Mixed Connective Tissue Disease, Rheumatoid Arthritis (RA), Arthritis, and Systemic Lupus Erythematosus (SLE).

 Learn about our expert tiers